ga4gh/gks-common/schema/gks-common/def/Contribution.rst

 **Computational Definition**

-An observable characteristic or trait of an organism.
+An action taken by an agent in contributing to the creation, modification, assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem, Publication, etc.)

     **Information Model**

-Some Phenotype attributes are inherited from :ref:`common:DomainEntity`.
+Some Contribution attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap